 Zyad has begun informing other people with disabilities about Humanity & Inclusion's work.
 Today, he’s the organization’s point of contact for identifying and registering people with disabilities in his neighborhood.

-A study, carried out by HI and iMMAP, found that one in five Syrian refugees has a disability, and much more needs to be done to connect refugees with disabilities to humanitarian services.
+A study, carried out by Humanity & Inclusion and iMMAP, found that one in five Syrian refugees has a disability, and much more needs to be done to connect refugees with disabilities to humanitarian services.
 You can read the full reports from Jordan and Lebanon.